-Felicia: Every girl can decide for herself what she does for the 50 Euros.
+Felicia: They should just go to the Red Light District and ask window prostitutes.
+Every window prostitute can decide for herself what she does for 50 – 70 euros.

-Me: Lately Amsterdam is becoming more popular.
-Does this also mean that the last year for instance your revenue has increased?
+Lately Amsterdam is becoming more popular.
+Does this also mean that last year your revenue has increased?

 Felicia: Actually the work for us has gotten a lot worse.

-Mark: I also think that a different kind of tourist is coming to Amsterdam.
+Mark: I also think that different kind of tourists are visiting Amsterdam.

 Felicia: Most of them are tourists.
-I work a lot with English people and Italians.
-They are the type of guys who pay but don’t pay you more money because they don’t have it.
-They just pay the 50 Euro standard price, but they are nice people and quick.
-That’s why I like working with them.
+I have a lot of British and Italians customers.
+They are the type of guys who pay but don’t pay more because they don’t have it.
+They just pay the 50 euro standard price.
+But they are nice people and quick.
+That’s why I like working with them!

-Me: And the British?
-In Amsterdam, they are quite known for drinking a lot and yelling a lot.
+And British tourists?
+They are quite known for drinking a lot and yelling a lot.
 Are they also like that in the window brothel?

 Felicia: No, not at all!
-If I had to chose between a drunk English guy or a drunk Dutch guy, I’d go for the English one.
+If I had to chose between a drunk British guy or a drunk Dutch guy, I’d go for the British one.

-Felicia: Not a few times a month, no. You actually have to wait more than a week to get your results.
-I heard stories before from other girls who say they check themselves everyday but you can’t.
-You have to wait for more than a week for the results so thats…
+Felicia: Not a few times a month, no!
+You actually have to wait more than a week to get your results.
+I heard stories before from other window prostitutes who say they check themselves everyday but that’s not true.
+You have to wait for more than a week for the results.